A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Preliminaries

 Valleys and peaks partition a permutation into contiguous monotone subsequences, so-called \emph{(alternating) runs}.
 The first run of a given permutation starts with its first element (which is also the first local extremum) and ends with the second local extremum.
 The second run starts with the following element and ends with the third local extremum.
 Continuing in this way, every element of the permutation belongs to exactly one alternating run.
 Observe that every alternating run is either increasing or decreasing.
 We therefore distinguish between \emph{runs up} and \emph{runs down}.
 Note that runs up always end with peaks and runs down always end with valleys.
 The parameter $\run(\pi)$ counts the number of alternating runs in $\pi$.
-Hence $\run(\pi)+1$ equals the number of local extrema in $\pi$.
-These definitions can be analogously extended to subsequences of permutations. \begin{Ex} In the permutation $\Tex$ the valleys are $1$, $4$, $2$ and $5$ and the peaks are $\perm{12}$, $\perm{11}$, $9$ and $\perm{10}$.
-A decomposition into alternating runs is given by: $\perm{1,8,12}|4|\perm{7,11}|\perm{6,3,2}|9|5|\perm{10}$.
-A graphical representation can be found in Figure~\ref{img:ex_F} on page~\pageref{img:ex_F}. \demo \end{Ex}
+Hence, $\run(\pi)+1$ equals the number of local extrema in $\pi$.
+These definitions can be analogously extended to subsequences of permutations.